Registered Nurse (Authorized Prescriber)

 What is an RN(AP)?

-The RHPA will bring a new role to registered nursing: registered nurse (authorized prescriber) or RN(AP).
+The RHPA brings a new role to registered nursing: registered nurse (authorized prescriber) or RN(AP).

 RNs who want this designation must complete an approved course and receive a notation from the College to practice as an RN(AP) in any of the following areas: